Will there be a Witcher 4? We hope so, even if CD Projekt has yet to set any Witcher 4 release date.

-Where is The Witcher 4?
-We know that the beautiful Beauclair sun has now set on Geralt’s adventures in The Witcher series, well, depending on how your epic story ended.
+We know that the beautiful Beauclair sun has set for now on Geralt’s adventures in The Witcher series, depending on how your epic story ended.
 However, we simply can’t be without monsters to slay and humans to lay, and The Witcher 4 would be the finest way to do it for another hundred hours.

 Related: Here’s everything we know about CD Projekt’s futuristic open-worlder Cyberpunk 2077.